sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/2_CN_Data_Structures_and_OOP/5._Data_Structures/4._Graphs/2._Graphs_2/6-Topological-sorting.md

 as a graph with directed edges where some events must occur before others.

-• School class prerequisites
+- Program dependencies
-• Program dependencies
+- School class prerequisites
-• Event scheduling
+- Event scheduling
-• Assembly instructions
+- Assembly instructions

 Below: G must happen before A.
 ![](../../../../../../assets/6-Topological-sorting-image-1-1a642cda.png)

-### What is topological sorts (aka top sort)
+### What is topological sort (aka top sort)
 ![](../../../../../../assets/6-Topological-sorting-image-2-1a642cda.png)
 The above is a fancy way to say the above: top sort is a way to arrange nodes linearly such that all edges are towards the right.